bondstreet/for-ny/posts/2016-06-30-deirdre-quinn.md

 Another independent business I admire is 11 Howard.
 Transforming a local neighborhood Holiday Inn into a new luxury hotel in Soho both optimizes real estate and services the changing needs of the local clientele.

-## WeWork
+## BDDW

-WeWork is another terrific company because they help independent businesses and startups providing an alternative work space solution offering minimum investments, flexibility, and room for innovative.
+BDDW is another terrific company because they are dedicated to craftsmanship, innovation, quality, and design.
+As a vertical company we value and admire that each piece is created in Tyler Hayes’s studio in Philadelphia, PA.”

 ## Why is it important to support independent business?